SON OF THE

 Ty has traveled across numerous Mississippi counties, helping establish an organization to support women seeking elected office.
 In the face of discriminatory redistricting tactics, he helped redraw county electoral maps to ensure all community members have equal representation.

-And, now he's running to continue his service to community as the next U.S. Senator from Mississippi.
+And, now he's running to continue his service to community as Mississippi's next Secretary of State.